Coframe/coffee/react/README.md

   - Really awesome, well-done project that we took a ton of inspiration from 💯
   - One of the areas we wanted to explore that differs from FastUI's approach is that many frontend developers aren't familiar with Python, so what would a DX look like that more closely resembles how frontend devs actually build and iterate on components?
 - TODO: look at FastUI again (maybe not generative), add twitter demos of design to UI, Cursor might be another good one here

+## Community

+Join us on [Discord](https://discord.gg/coframe) for support, to show off what you've brewed, and good vibes in general!

 ## Core Contributors